top of page

 The noun 'dignity' originates from the Latin word 'dignitas,' which is derived from 'dignus,' meaning 'worthy' or 'deserving.'
 This etymology signifies the fundamental concept underlying 'dignity' – the quality or state of being worthy of honor, respect, and esteem.
 Throughout history, 'dignity' has been intrinsically linked to the idea of deserving recognition and reverence.
 It encompasses a sense of self-worth and the acknowledgment of an individual's inherent value.
 The etymology of 'dignity' underscores its enduring connection to the concept of worthiness and the deep-rooted human desire for honor and respect.

-Quiz: Find the meaning of dignity
+Find the correct meaning of the noun dignity:

 Try Again!